dhruv-agg/dhruv-agg/README.md

   </a>
 </p>

-### My Hobbies and interests
+#### 📚 Checkout my free course on ["Python for Data Science"](https://unacademy.com/course/python-for-data-science/DXAFYQY5)

+#### I have technical experience and interest in
+- Data Lakes
-- Gardening
+- Data Engineering
-- Finance
+- Data Science
-- International Relations
+- Big Data

 #### 📫 How to reach me